History has effects years and years later

 actions by thinking men and women.

-50 years – a hundred years – from
+I wonder what historians will write 50 years – a hundred years – from now about our conflict with terrorists?

 One of the factors influencing the outbreak of the War Between the States was the Dred Scott decision.
 Since February was Black History Month, it is appropriate for us to see if there’s not something to be gleaned from something that happened over a hundred and fifty years ago.
 I think we can see how the practice of slavery was unfair (to say the least) and how a judiciary system with a misguided philosophy has lasting effects, even to today.